 Dairy herds may choose to use the Bulk Milk Test (CAEBMT) pathway to test for the presence of CAE in the milking herd.
-A sample of vat milk is tested for CAE using both a CAE ELISA and real-time PCR (qRT-PCR).
+A sample of vat milk is tested for CAE using a CAE ELISA.
 This may be supplemented by blood tests of male goats but is not essential to enter the program because a series of CAEBMTs is required for initial accreditation and this sequence of tests will detect spill-over of disease from infected males into the milking herd within this time.
 Note that once you have entered the program, all introduced animals must be individually tested and confirmed to be negative to CAE to retain accreditation.